— ◆ —

 "What are you not willing to compromise in the process of getting there?"

-Culture, family time, team loyalty, quality — these define what solutions are actually viable.
+These define what solutions are actually viable.

 Section 5 of 5